LauferVA/folder2LLM/README.md

 ## License

-This script is distributed under GPL3.
+This script is distributed under MIT.
 Feel free to modify and incorporate it into your own projects as needed. contact: laufer@openchromatin.com